Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Methodology

 where

 In objective function \labelcref{obj_fun_joint}, we minimize the weighted cost of i) unmet demand, ii) the transportation cost for met demand, iii) supplier-receiver rating factor, iv) percentage gap in demand tonnage in distance bins, and v) gap in the inter-zonal commodity tonnage flow.
-To prioritize micro size receivers denoted by $R^\sigma$, we inflate $w_1$ by 10.
+It is important to note that the components of objective function possess vastly different orders of magnitude (e.g., total transportation cost versus percentage-based flow gaps).
+To prevent the larger magnitude terms from mathematically dominating the optimization, the problem is solved using a hierarchical (lexicographic) multi-objective framework.
+Implemented via the \textit{setObjectiveN} feature in the Gurobi solver \cite{gurobi}, this approach optimizes objectives sequentially based on strict priority levels rather than a simultaneous weighted sum.
+Priority is assigned in the following order: (1) minimizing unmet demand to ensure system stability, (2) minimizing the deviation from observed shipping distance distributions, and (3) minimizing transportation costs and maximizing supplier ratings. \replace{}{The normative choice to prioritize calibration over cost minimization ensures that the model bounds theoretical micro-economic efficiency within the realities of observed macroeconomic behavior.
+This sequential structure often creates binding trade-offs where the solver intentionally bypasses a highly-rated, low-cost local supplier if selecting them would cause the aggregate shipping distance distribution to violate the observed regional patterns.
+Ultimately, this method inherently handles scaling disparities without requiring heuristic normalization.} This sequential solution method inherently handles the scaling disparities without requiring heuristic normalization of the input data.
+To prioritize micro size receivers denoted by $\sR^\sigma$, we inflate $w_1$ by 10.
 Note that the number used here could be parameterized, and a different number might be more appropriate for another dataset.
 Constraints \labelcref{FM_Supplier} ensures that the supply provided by a given supplier $s\in\sS$ does not exceed its supply capacity $K_s$.
 Constraints \labelcref{FM_unmet_demand} satisfies the integrality of the total demand received by $r\in\sR$.
 Constraints \labelcref{FM_flow_deviation} define $g_b$ in terms of $x_{sro}$ variables.
 Constraints \labelcref{FM_FAF_deviation} define $y_{zz^\prime o}$ in terms of $x_{sro}$ variables.
 Finally, non-negativity constraints \labelcref{FM_commodity_non_negativity} denote variables and their domains.

+Collectively, the objective function captures the tension between \textit{theoretical efficiency} and \textit{empirical realism}.
+The terms related to transportation cost ($C_{sr}$) and supplier rating ($N_{sr}$) represent the micro-economic incentives of individual agents to minimize expenses and maximize service quality.
+Conversely, the calibration terms ($g_b$) represent the macro-level structural constraints of the freight system.
+By penalizing deviations from observed distance distributions, the model accounts for unobserved logistical frictions, such as long-term contracts, supply chain inertia, or specialized commodity compatibility, which often prevent agents from selecting the absolute closest supplier.
+Thus, the optimization seeks the most efficient sourcing configuration that remains consistent with historical trade patterns.